oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

     - Puts a WDT install in image location `/u01/wdt/weblogic-deploy`.
     - Copies the WDT model, properties, and application archive from `$WORDKIR/models` to image location `/u01/wdt/models`.

-The script expects WDT_DOMAIN_TYPE, SRCDIR, and WORKDIR to already be initialized (see [Prerequisites for all domain types](#prerequisites-for-all-domain-types)).
+The script expects WDT_DOMAIN_TYPE and WORKDIR to already be initialized (see [Prerequisites for all domain types](#prerequisites-for-all-domain-types)).

 To run the script: